seedstack/website/content/docs/seed/manual/security.md

         weight: 50
 ---

-Seed provides application security through a powerful security model, which is equally easy to configure and to enforce.
+Seed provides application security through a powerful security model, which is equally easy to configure and to enforce.<!--more-->
 It takes charge of the following tasks:

 * Identification (provides the identity of a subject),